parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

 In addition to the management routines, I am to implement the following file system functions(which are very similar to the corresponding Linux file system operations).
 These file system fuctions require that a file system was previously mounted.
 The file systems functions are as follows:
 - int fs_open(char* name);
-    The file specified by name(in this case, name is a path to the file that is to be opened, including the actual filename part of the path) is opened for reading and writing, and the file descriptor corresponding to this file is returned to the calling function.
+    It will have its own fs_open.c file.
+(For organization purposes) The file specified by name(in this case, name is a path to the file that is to be opened, including the actual filename part of the path) is opened for reading and writing, and the file descriptor corresponding to this file is returned to the calling function.
     If successful, it returns a non-negative integer, which is a file descriptor that can be used to subsequently access this file.
     Note that the same file(file with the same name) can be opened multiple times.